Fast and slow surfactants in turbulence-driven bubble breakup: Experimental methods

-\section{Experimental Set-up}
+\subsection{Experimental Set-up}

 Figure \ref{fig:2} (a) shows the schematic diagram for the experimental setup, similar to \cite{Ruth2022}.
-It consists of a polycarbonate tank filled with about 150L of solution, and a hollow hemispherical metal cup is positioned underwater at the tank center, equidistant from the four corners of the tank where four pumps (Rule 20 DA 800 GPH Bilge Pump) are mounted.
+It consists of a polycarbonate tank filled with about 150 L of solution, and a hollow hemispherical metal cup is positioned underwater at the tank center, equidistant from the four corners of the tank where four pumps (Rule 20 DA 800 GPH Bilge Pump) are mounted.
 The cup initially faces downwards and is filled with a constant volume $V_0 = 20$~mL of air.
 At the beginning of an experiment, the cup is rotated to face upwards while a fast camera (Phantom VEO4K-990-L, 500 fps) is simultaneously triggered.
-The air cavity is released into the turbulent flow and experiences a sequence of breakup which results in a broad distribution of bubble sizes.
-The high-speed camera is coupled with two different lenses--a wide angle view (Nikon Micro 200mm leading to 35~\textmu m/pixel) and a zoomed-in view (K2 DistaMax Infinity Photo-Optical Co. lens leading to 9~\textmu m/pixel)--and illuminated by a coaxial LED panel from the opposite side.
-To ensure statistical convergence of the size distribution, each experimental condition is repeated 15 times using the wide-angle lens and 25 times using the K2 lens.
+The air cavity is released into the turbulent flow and experiences a sequence of breakups which results in a broad distribution of bubble sizes.
+The high-speed camera is coupled with two different lenses to improve the resolution using multiple views: a large scale view (Nikon Micro 200mm leading to 35~\textmu m/pixel) and a zoomed-in view (K2 DistaMax Infinity Photo-Optical Co. lens leading to 9~\textmu m/pixel).
+The field of view is illuminated by a coaxial LED panel from the opposite side.
+To ensure statistical convergence of the size distribution, each experimental condition is repeated 15 times using the 200mm lens and 25 times using the K2 lens.
 The depth of field $\delta(d)$ was calibrated by translating a target containing 14 chrome-sputtered dots with diameters ranging from 30 µm to 3000 µm along the optical axis, similarly to \cite{erinin2023method}.
-We obtain the bubble size distribution $\mathcal{N}(d)$ from image processing (two step: thresholding for larger bubbles then edge detection for smaller ones), defined as the number of bubbles per unit bin size $[d, d+\Delta d]$, normalized by the cross sectional area $A$ of the camera and the depth of field at that given size bin $\delta(d)$, and averaged over all realizations.
+The large scale field of view is processed with a two step algorithm: thresholding for larger bubbles then edge detection on an image where large bubbles have been removed to detect the smaller ones.
+The small scale field of view is processed using thresholding followed by a filter on the sharpness of the detected objects, to only keep well focused bubbles.
+We therefore obtain the bubble size distribution $\mathcal{N}(d)$, defined as the number of bubbles per unit bin size $[d, d+\Delta d]$, normalized by the cross sectional area $A$ of the camera and the depth of field at that given size bin $\delta(d)$, and averaged over all realizations.
 The distributions from the two camera views are combined into a single distribution (see \cite{Mazzatenta2025}).
 The uncertainties in the distribution is estimated by a Monte Carlo approach in which data are randomly sampled from the repeated experiments using bootstrapping (100 realizations).